If interest rates are low, you have to be strategic to earn more on your cash. But before you open your wallet, understand the risks and rewards.

 If you want to deeper insight on how to structure a family loan or evaluate if it’s the best way for you to earn more on your cash, I share additional insight on what you need to know before you lend money to your family.

-Take a brief financial wellness assessment and learn in just 9 questions your biggest areas of opportunity you should be focusing on in your finances.
+Take a brief financial wellness analysis and learn in just 9 questions your biggest areas of opportunity you should be focusing on in your finances.

 This material has been prepared for informational purposes only and should not be used as investment, tax, legal or accounting advice.
 All investing involves risk.
 Past performance is no guarantee of future results.
 Diversification does not ensure a profit or guarantee against a loss.
 You should consult your own tax, legal and accounting advisors.